ghdl/ghdl/doc/using/InvokingGHDL.rst

   which means VHDL-93 with relaxed rules.
 For details on ``STANDARD`` values see section :ref:`VHDL_standards`.

+  This option resets the effect of :option:`-frelaxed`, so it should be the first option.

 .. option:: -fsynopsys

   Allow the use of synopsys non-standard packages